codelv/enaml-web/README.md

 ```

-Then you can _extend_ the template and override the block content
+Then you can import that view and _extend_ the template and override the
+block's content.

 ```python
 from templates import Base